dodona-edu/judge-html/docs/pages/element-class.md

 # Find all <p>'s with title "Example"
 p_elements = body.get_children("p", direct=False, title="Example")

-p_warning_elements = body.get_child("p", class_="warning")
+p_warning_elements = body.get_child("p", class_="warning")  # example with kwarg
 ```

 ## Built-in Checks

-The following methods are Checks that can be used on HTML elements, in order to create specific requirements for your students to pass the exercise.
+The following methods are Checks that can be used on HTML elements, in order to create specific requirements for your
+students to pass the exercise.
 All of these methods return an instance of the `Check` class.

 ### `attribute_contains()`

 Check that this element has a given attribute, and that the attribute contains a substring.
-If the element doesn't exist, this check will fail as well.
-This means it's *not* required to use `attribute_exists` before `attribute_contains`.
+If the element doesn't
+exist, this check will fail as well.
+This means it's *not* required to use `attribute_exists`
+before `attribute_contains`.

 #### Signature